Tweak your holiday sales with these tips

-Most retailers think of the holiday season and creating their marketing strategy around Thanksgiving, Christmas and Chanukah, but there are a multitude of holidays that happen during the last two months of the year.
+Most retailers think of the holiday season and intend to center their e-commerce marketing strategies around Thanksgiving, Christmas and Chanukah, but there are a multitude of holidays that happen during the last two months of the year.
 That’s why it’s imperative that you plan early and ensure your store is ready with campaigns that maximize the holidays you want to target before big spending days like Black Friday and Cyber Monday.
 When planning your campaign make sure to incorporate these key planning tactics:

 - Create free holiday contest and giveaways on your website and social media profiles